cuyi/fileop/README.md

 ## introduction
-program execise. read file from absolute path, and write to another path.
+program exercise. read file from absolute path, and write to another path.

 ## how to use
 1. cd build